 - details of the period for which your organisation is registered

 - details of any conditions which apply to the registration.

-In some cases, an organisation may be approved for registration for some training products sought in its application, but rejected for others.
-ASQA may also grant approval with specific conditions applied to the registration.
+In some cases, ASQA may grant approval with specific conditions applied to the registration.

-You must comply with the essential standards for continuing registration, and meet other provider obligations, throughout the period of your registration.
+You must comply with the Standards for Registered Training Organisations 2015 and meet other provider obligations, throughout the period of your registration.

 If ASQA rejects an application for registration, it will state the reasons for its decision.

 Under Sections 199 to 203 of the National Vocational Education and Training Regulator Act 2011, you can apply for review of this decision.

 If you are not satisfied with a decision made by ASQA, you have a number of options: